One of my greatest hear-desires is to help women feel more comfortable and own their erotic desire and pleasure.

-The truth is that for women it is completely normal and natural to experience changes in your sexuality (even daily!) depending upon your mood, health, hormones, lifestyle, and context of your life.
+The truth is that feminine desire is shifts depending upon your mood, health, hormones, lifestyle, and context of your life.
+It is completely normal and natural to experience changes in your sexuality (even daily!)

 What may feel good one day, may feel quite different the next.

 Women are informed by the senses – what they see, hear, smell, touch, and taste.
 This is why for women foreplay begins the moment she opens her eyes.